Site logo

 Over to you:

-As much as all these metrics are important, you don’t have to use them all at once.
-In fact, to get results that you can make sense of, you shouldn’t use them all at the same time.
+While all these metrics are essential, you don’t have to use them simultaneously.
+To get meaningful results, you shouldn’t use them all simultaneously.

-Rather, you should set a content marketing goal and pick the metric that’ll help you assess that goal.
-For example, for a particular month, you might be aiming to increase the engagement your content generates.
+Instead, you should set a content marketing goal and pick the metric that will help you assess that goal.
+For example, for a particular month, you might aim to increase the engagement your content generates.

-In this case, it would make sense to evaluate your website engagement and social media leads for that particular month.
-Once you have these figures, you can compare them with results from the previous month and see what you need to change.
+In this case, evaluating your website engagement and social media leads for that month would make sense.
+Once you have these figures, you can compare them with the previous month’s results and see what needs to be changed.

-Measuring your content marketing ROI is an important part of your content marketing strategy.
-After all, once you’ve implemented any strategy, you need to measure the results.
-With these 7 metrics, you will be well on your way to identifying which elements of your strategy are working and which ones need tweaking.
+Measuring your content marketing ROI is essential to your content marketing strategy.
+After all, once you’ve implemented any plan, you must measure the results.
+With these 7 metrics, you will be well on your way to identifying which elements of your strategy are working and which need tweaking.

 Comments